kiranitor123/store-directory/README.md

 ## 📝 License

-This project is MIT licensed.
+This project is Licensed under a [Creative Commons Attribution 4.0 International License (CC BY)](https://creativecommons.org/licenses/by/4.0/).